EasyPost/easyvcr-csharp/README.md

 Now when tests are run, no real HTTP calls will be made.
 Instead, the HTTP responses will be replayed from the cassette file.

 ### Available modes

+- `Mode.Auto`:  Play back a request if it has been recorded before, or record a new one if not. (default mode for `VCR`)
 - `Mode.Record`: Record a request, including overwriting any existing matching recording.
 - `Mode.Replay`: Replay a request.
 Throws an exception if no matching recording is found.
-- `Mode.Auto`:  Play back a request if it has been recorded before, or record a new one if not.
 - `Mode.Bypass`:  Do not record or replay any requests (client will behave like a normal HttpClient).

 ## Features

 `EasyVCR` comes with a number of features, many of which can be customized via the `AdvancedOptions` class.

 ### Censoring

 Censor sensitive data in the request and response bodies and headers, such as API keys and auth tokens.

 **Default**: *Disabled*